jzeyl/Scaling_2021/README.md

 ## **To run the pgls between ear structures and audiometric measurements:**

-First,  _**"Set up data_scl.R"**_ also has to be run to get the data prepared (minus the pgls from those scripts).
-Next, the scripts in _**"Audiograms linked to anatomy.R"**_ can be run.
-This creates a 'limits' dataframe with the audiogram metrics, which will be joined with the anatomy dataframes for analysis.
-Once the limits df is created the _**"pgls_resids re headmass.R"**_ can be used to run the pgls analyses with head mass-corrected values.
+First,  _**"Set up data_scl.R"**_ also has to be run (up to line 70) to get the data prepared.
+Next, the scripts in _**"Audiograms linked to anatomy.R"**_ can be run to create a  dataframe ('limits') containing the audiogram metrics which will be joined with the morphological data.
+Once the dataframe is created is created, _**"pgls_resids re headmass.R"**_ can be used to run the pgls analyses with head mass-corrected values.
+Note that for running analyses at different cut-off levels (35 or 60 dB), the cutoff is specified in the 'Audiograms linked to anatomy.R' file.
+When switching cut-off levels it is recommended to to empty the environment, modify the cut-off level, and re-rerun all relevant scripts with updated cut-off

 <br>